jakenemiroff/Tweets_Analysis/README.md

 # Tweets Analysis

-This is a small back-end project written in python using a small subset of real tweets.
+This is a small school project written in python using a small subset of real tweets.

 Tweets were split up into different regions by longitude and latitude, and a simple sentiment analysis was run on each region to determine an overall happiness score.